aresta/Function_Generator/README.md

 ![Function generator](/img/5khz.jpg)

-And the schematic so far:
+The schematic:

 ![Function generator](/img/func_gen_sch.jpg)

+And the PCB:

 ![Function generator](/img/pcb.jpg)

-I still have to improve the user interface and decide the final layout.
+I have already mounted the PCB and it works.
+But sometimes I there is some strange behaviour with the display that I have to investigate.

+The user interface can still be improved.

-Probably I will change the MCU by the ESP32-C3 module or even by some Attiny new series MCU, depending on the number of GPIO pins needed.
+For the version probably I will change the MCU by an ESP32-C3 module or even an small Attiny new series MCU, depending on the number of GPIO pins needed.